 How will the winning team be chosen?
 The winning team will be chosen by a panel of Bay Area VC judges.

-What are the prizes for winning the Competition?The winning team of the UC Berkeley VCIC will move onto the Regional Competition in Silicon Valley in February 2021.
+What are the prizes for winning the Competition?The winning team of the UC Berkeley VCIC will move onto the Regional Competition in USC that will take place on 24th February 2024.

 Where will the Regional and International VCIC take place?The regional competition will be virtual this year due to COVID-19.
 The International competition normally takes place at UNC’s Kenan-Flager School in April, but this is to be determined.

 Who from UC Berkeley gets to participate in the Regional and International VCIC?
 The winner of the UC Berkeley VCIC will move onto the Regional Competition.
 The top team from the Regional Competition will move onto the International Finals.
-The international competition will take place at UNC’s Kenan-Flagler School March 2021.
+The international competition will take place at UNC’s Kenan-Flagler School in early April 2024.

 Will participation cost me any money?There is no entry fee for the Berkeley-Haas, regional or international finals.